SonarSource/sonarqube-roslyn-sdk/README.md

 The generated jar can be installed to SonarQube as normal (e.g. by dropping it in the SonarQube server *extensions\plugins* folder and restarting the SonarQube server).
 You will see a new repository containing all of the rules defined by the analyzer.
 The rules can be added to Quality Profiles just like any other SonarQube rule.

-#### Adding SQALE information to the generated plugin
-The generator will create a template SQALE file that contains placeholders for the each rule in the analyzer being packaged.
-The template file will be created in the same folder as the generater .jar and will be named
-*{package id}.{package version}.sqale.template.xml*.

-If you want to provide SQALE information in the generated plugin, you can copy and manually edit the template file to contain the appropriate remediation information.
-Then generate the plugin again, this time specifying the */sqale:{filename}* option to tell the generator to embed the SQALE file in the plugin.

-See the [SonarQube documentation](http://docs.sonarqube.org/x/_yBq) for more information about how SonarQube uses the SQALE method.

 #### Configuring NuGet feeds